Calltakers are Needed in Order to

-Keep three browser tabs open at all times--the Hamilton County Emergency Information Guide, this call taker guide, and WEB EOC.
+Keep three browser tabs open at all times--the Hamilton County Emergency Notices, this call taker guide, and WEB EOC.
 (Open a new tab, or use "open link in new tab" so that you don’t leave the WebEOC page) The Florida Disaster Guide is pinned to the wall of your cubicle along with other handy information.

 Greeting: "Hamilton County Emergency Management, this is [your first name], how can I help you?"